anshiagrawal22/RandomNumberGeneratingSystem/README.md

-# RandomNumberGeneratingSystem
+🎲 Random Number Generating System
+🛠️ Created by Team-9 (DevOPS & SCM)
+🚀 Built using HTML, CSS, and JavaScript
-The <b>Random Number Generating System</b> is a beginner-friendly team project designed to create a dynamic and interactive platform for generating random numbers and playing a simple game called <b>7Up and 7Down.</b> Built using <b>HTML, CSS, and JavaScript,</b> this project also incorporates <b>DevOps Methodology</b> for effective collaboration, continuous integration, and streamlined deployment processes.
+📚 The Random Number Generating System is a beginner-friendly team project.
+It is designed to create a dynamic and interactive platform for generating random numbers and playing simple games, including:

+✨ Generating Random Numbers
+🎲 7 Up and 7 Down
+🎱 Tambola
+📜 History Viewing Option

+🌟 This project also incorporates DevOps Methodology for effective collaboration, continuous integration, and streamlined deployment processes.
+🔔 Follow along for newer updates as our team proceeds.